jdh8/yuri/README.md

 > **Hey there!** This bot is currently in public beta, so it may be lacking in features, but do not worry, as it is being actively developed!
 Check out the [to do section](#to-do-list) of this file to see what is coming, and send in an issue or pull request to help with adding content and fixing bugs!

-Yuri is a multi-purpose Discord bot, based off the character Yuri from *The Doki Doki Literature Club!*, she aims to have useful and high-quality commands to make your server better.
+Yuri is a multi-purpose Discord bot, based off the character Yuri from *Doki Doki Literature Club!*, she aims to have useful and high-quality commands to make your server better.
 Her current list of features is... not much (as mentioned above)... but Yuri is currently reading up on how to be a great Discord bot, so expect a lot more to come!

 Currently, here is what Yuri can do for you...